grab/engineering-blog/_posts/2024-02-20-attribution-platform.md

 ## Genesis: Pre-project landscape

 When our journey began in 2020, Grab’s marketing efforts had limited attribution capabilities and data analytics was predominantly reliant on ad hoc queries conducted by business and data analysts.
 Before the introduction of a standardised approach, we had to manage discrepant results and a time-consuming manual process of data preparation, cleansing, and storage across teams.
 When issues arose in the analytical pipeline, resolution efforts took relatively longer and were reoccurring.
-We needed a comprehensive engineering solution that would address the identified gaps, significantly enhancing metrics related to ROI, attribution accuracy, and data-handling efficiency.
+We needed a comprehensive engineering solution that would address the identified gaps, and significantly enhance metrics related to ROI, attribution accuracy, and data-handling efficiency.

 ## Inception: The pure ads attribution engine (Kappa architecture)